MaiJi97/Leetcode/java/234_PalindromeLinkedList/README.md

 Why not count the length of the linked list and cut it into half through length / 2?
 Take more effort to consider cases when the number of elements is an even number or an odd number.

-Followup: If we need to mutate back the original linked list?
-If so, call reverse again.
+Followup: If we need to retain the original linked list?
+If so, call reverse again on the second half of the linked list and link back.

 Time Complexity: O(n)